Written on 11/13/20

 Unmedicated cycle

 One way to do this is by confirming successful ovulation.
-“Successful” ovulation refers to an ovulatory event where an egg is released and PdG (progesterone metabolite) levels remain elevated for long enough to allow for the best possible chance at conception.
-PdG tests like Proov can help you monitor levels over several days to confirm ovulation was in fact successful.
+“Successful” ovulation refers to an ovulatory event where an egg is released and PdG (the urinary progesterone marker) levels remain elevated for long enough to allow for the best possible chance at great implantation and conception.
+Kits that include PdG tests, like Proov Complete, can help you monitor levels over several days to confirm ovulation was in fact successful.

-We like to see Proov positive on days 7, 8, 9, and 10 after peak fertility.
-If one or more of your Proov tests negative during the testing window, you may want to consider the following at-home options to increase your PdG production:
+We like to see elevated levels of PdG (or positive) on days 7, 8, 9, and 10 after peak fertility, this is also known as your implantation window.
+If one or more of your PdG tests is negative during the implantation window, you may want to consider the following at-home options to support progesterone production:

 Medicated cycle